stefanSCS/SHYqp/README.md

 ## License

-This code is released under the MIT license.
+This proof of concept code is released under the MIT license.